cmumby/nightfall/zkp/routes.md

         ```
 #### `GET ft/address`

-processing : Makes a request for an ERC-20 token's from its address.
+processing : Makes a request for an ERC-20 token from its address.
 -    inputs:
         ```
         {address}